emrgnt-cmplxty/automata/automata/docs/core/agent/tools/unknown_tool_error.rst

 ================

 ``UnknownToolError`` is an exception class that is raised when an unknown toolkit type is provided.
-It extends the standard ``Exception`` class in Python and is primarily used in the context of managing toolkits within the Automata project.
-This error is specifically used when the provided ``tool_kit`` variable is not a valid toolkit type.
+It inherits from the ``Exception`` class and overrides the ``__init__`` method to provide a custom error message.

 Related Symbols
 ---------------

 -  ``automata.core.base.tool.ToolNotFoundError``
+-  ``automata.tests.unit.test_tool.test_invalid_tool``
+-  ``automata.tests.unit.test_tool.test_invalid_tool_async``
 -  ``automata.core.base.tool.InvalidTool``
+-  ``automata.tests.unit.test_base_tool.TestTool``
+-  ``automata.tests.unit.test_base_tool.MockTool``
 -  ``automata.core.agent.tools.tool_utils.ToolCreationError``
--  ``automata.core.base.tool.Tool``
--  ``automata.core.base.tool.ToolkitType``

 Example
 -------

-The following example demonstrates how to catch an ``UnknownToolError`` when attempting to use an invalid toolkit type:
+Here’s an example showcasing the use of ``UnknownToolError``.
+Note that this example assumes an unknown toolkit type.

 .. code:: python

-   from automata.core.agent.tools.tool_utils import UnknownToolError
+   from automata.core.base.tool import ToolkitType from automata.core.agent.tools.tool_utils import UnknownToolError

-   def create_toolkit(tool_kit):
+   def get_tool_by_toolkit(toolkit_type: ToolkitType):
+       if toolkit_type == ToolkitType.UNKNOWN:
+           raise UnknownToolError(toolkit_type)
+       # ... (handle other toolkit types)

    try:
-           # This function may raise an UnknownToolError
-           toolkit_instance = setup_toolkit(tool_kit)
+       get_tool_by_toolkit(ToolkitType.UNKNOWN)
-       except UnknownToolError:
+   except UnknownToolError as e:
-           print(f"Error: Unknown toolkit type '{tool_kit}'")
+       print(e)  # Prints: "Error: Unknown toolkit type: ToolkitType.UNKNOWN"

 Limitations
 -----------

-``UnknownToolError`` only provides information about the invalid toolkit type input but does not suggest any alternative toolkit type or provide any functionality to resolve the issue automatically.
+The primary limitation of ``UnknownToolError`` is that it only handles a single type of error - when an unknown toolkit type is provided.
+It does not cover other scenarios where errors could occur, such as when a tool cannot be created or a tool is not found.

 Follow-up Questions:
 --------------------

--  Are there other exceptions or error classes within the Automata project that should be documented more comprehensively?
+-  Are there any other scenarios where creating a custom error class like ``UnknownToolError`` would be beneficial in the process of handling errors?